in-droid/Path-Finding-Algorithms/README.md

-# A problem solved using the path finging algortithms(DFS, BFS, ID, A*).
+# Seminar for the course Artificial Inteligence for path finding using the algortithms(DFS, BFS, ID, A*).
 A* and ID need fixes.